ichbinblau/ichbinblau.github.io/source/Bring-up-Kubernetes-v1-8-4-in-Ubuntu-16-04-with-Kubeadm.md

 Kubernetes has released v1.8 since Sepetember 2017.
 The former installation steps for v1.75 are not compatible to the new version.
 The article is to document the steps I took to install Kubernetes cluster on Ubuntu Server 16.04 LTS with [kubeadm](https://kubernetes.io/docs/admin/kubeadm/).
 The steps are tested by installing Kubernetes v1.8.4.

 ## Prerequisites
 Install Ubuntu Server 16.04 LTS using the HWE kernel (version 4.10) option.
+The HWE kernel is version 4.10 and aims to support newer platforms, while the Ubuntu Sever 16.04 LTS standard kernel is version 4.40.

 #### Environment Preparation